 I never actually ate them with ice cream, but they were amazing with greek yogurt and nothing like what comes in a jar at the store.
 Eat enough and you might get a buzz, not that that’s a bad thing.

-Anonymous asked: What ice cream maker would you recommend for a broke novice?
+Anonymous said: What ice cream maker would you recommend for a broke novice?
 Thanks!

 Honestly, I love everything by Cuisinart.
 This is their cheapest, and some members of ICC have had good results with it.